bruinAlex/Getting-and-Cleaning-Data-Course-Project/README.md

 A full description of the data set can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ### Important Note
-The script must reside in the directory as the 'activity_labels.txt' file from the downloaded data
+The script must reside in the same directory as the 'activity_labels.txt' file from the downloaded data